 Hieroglyphics

-Hieroglyphics were the language of the subconscious.
+Hieroglyphics were the language of the soul.

 When picture writing first began, the icons represented the object they depicted.
 These were called pictograms.
 Later, images came to represent ideas and were known as ideograms.
 Thousands of years ago these concepts were preserved as geometrical wholes before they fragmented into the language we call “poetry”.

 The Egyptians called hieroglyphs medju neter (the language of God) and the power of that narrative was called heka (magic).
-Heka contains all potentiality—it is unconsciousness itself.
+Heka contains all potentiality as unconsciousness itself.
 Alchemy and magic were known as the “black arts” because they embodied fertility and grew to fruition from the black soil of the Nile.
 Heka, then, is a basic metaphysical concept that our intentions, how we speak them and the action that comes from them in turn creates our reality.

-So the Egyptian scribe was engaged in art, language and mathematics.
+So the Egyptian scribe was engaged in language and mathematics.
 To the ancient priests and artists, the arts they employed built doorways into the mystery of interlinked science, religion and psychology.
 It becomes entirely possible that the hieroglyphs can still draw us into transformative states of consciousness, just as the hieroglyphs moved the ancient mind toward Source.
 We are no longer talking about art as an individual expression of consciousness, or even as a cultural phenomenon—we are talking about the artistic process as the unfolding of consciousness itself—revelation as action.

 Each picture was worth a thousand words and represented that principle on all levels at once—from the most profane manifestation to its most profound.
 So this symbolic language represented a wealth of physical, psychological and spiritual wisdom.
 Working with hieroglyphics changed the nature of the scribe.